 Lesson 1.14: Defining Evaluation Order

-The purpose of this lesson is to explain how to use the heat
+The purpose of this lesson is to explain how to use the heat and cool

-sentences, and the strict
+attributes, context and context alias sentences, and the strict and

-attributes to more compactly express heating and cooling in K,
+seqstrict attributes to more compactly express heating and cooling in K,

 and to express more advanced evaluation strategies in K.